magepeopleteam/mage-eventpress/readme.txt

-=== Event Manager for WooCommerce ===
+=== Event Manager and Tickets Selling Plugin for WooCommerce ===
 Contributors: magepeopleteam, aamahin
 Tags: event, woocomerce events manager, events manager, Wordpress Events plugin, Events plugin, wp events Requires at least: 5.3
-Stable tag: 3.5.4
+Stable tag: 3.7.8
-Version: 2.1.3
+Version: 3.7.8
-Tested up to: 5.8.1
+Tested up to: 6.0
 WC requires at least: 3.0
-WC tested up to: 5.8
+WC tested up to: 6.5
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Event Manager for WooCommerce is a Event Plugin for WordPress which is based on WooCommerce.
+Event Manager and Tickets Selling Plugin for WooCommerce is a Event Plugin for WordPress which is based on WooCommerce.

 == Description ==
-Event Manager for WooCommerce Plugin- is one of the best and simple event management plugin available in WordPress directory & the best event manager plugin for WordPress.
-It uses WooCommerce to take payment, which provides freedom for using popular payment getaway via WooCommerce.
-This plugin supports all WordPress version and can be used to create any types of any types of events.
+Event Manager and Tickets Selling Plugin for WooCommerce is one of the best, simplest event management plugins available in the WordPress directory.
+It's also the best event manager plugin for WordPress, because it uses WooCommerce to take payments.
+This provides freedom to use popular payment getaways via WooCommerce.
+Event Manager and Tickets Selling Plugin for WooCommerce supports all WordPress versions and can be used to create any type of event.

 ###  Free Version Plugin Features: